WhoSowSee/pref-by-location.yazi/README.md

 	    location = ".*/abc",
 	    linemode = "size_and_mtime",
     },
-    -- DO NOT ADD location = "*".
+    -- DO NOT ADD location = ".*".
 Which currently use your yazi.toml config as fallback.
-    -- That mean if non of the saved perferences is matched, then it will use your config from yazi.toml },
+    -- That mean if none of the saved perferences is matched, then it will use your config from yazi.toml.
+    -- So change linemode, show_hidden, sort_xyz in yazi.toml instead.
+  },
 })
 ```